sljricardo/es-ts-mapping/README.md

 ### TODO

 - [x] Add Tests
+- [x] Accept the full mapping output from Elasticsearch
 - [ ] Add multiple output formats (console, file)
 - [ ] Add direct communication with Elasticsearch to get the mapping
-- [ ] Allow accept the full mapping output from Elasticsearch
 - [ ] Add read mapping from a file
 - [ ] Add the inverse feature, from typescript to Elasticsearch